Wang-Q-Y/algocue/README.md

 leetcode-coach plan 45         # "I have 45 minutes" -> today's plan
-leetcode-coach done "..."      # recap your session in plain English leetcode-coach progress        # a quick look at where you are
+leetcode-coach done "..."      # recap your session in plain English leetcode-coach progress        # a quick look at where you are leetcode-coach undo            # walk back the last recorded update
 ```

 `plan` accepts natural phrasings too: `plan "1 hour"`, `plan 90m`.

+If `done` misreads your recap (wrong problem matched, wrong outcome), `undo`
+reverts your history to how it was right before that update.
+Only the most
+recent save can be undone.

 If you don't want to install, run it as a module: `python -m coach plan 45`.

 Your history lives at `~/.leetcode-coach/state.json` (override with
 `LEETCODE_COACH_HOME` or `--state`).

+A few environment variables tweak how the coach runs:

+- `LEETCODE_COACH_MODEL` — use a different Claude model than the default.
+- `LEETCODE_COACH_ROADMAPS` — a directory of extra roadmap JSON files (same
+  shape as `coach/data/*.json`); an id here overrides a bundled roadmap with
+  the same name.

 ## Roadmap (beyond the MVP)